Spondylus: Ecology

 Spondylus are filter feeders.
 The adults live cemented to hard substrates, a characteristic they share, by convergent evolution, with true oysters and jewel boxes.
 Like the latter, they are protected by spines and a layer of epibionts and, like the former, they can produce pearls.
-The type of substrate they use depends on the species: many only attach to coral, and the largest diversity of species is found in tropical coral reefs; others, (particularly S. spinosus) however, easily adapt to man-made structures, and have become important invasive species.
-Others still are often found attached to other shells, perhaps the most common belonging to the genus Malleus.
+The type of substrate they use depends on the species: many only attach to coral, and the largest diversity of species is found in tropical coral reefs; others (particularly S. spinosus), however, easily adapt to manufactured structures such as boats, pipes, and docks thereby becoming significant invasive species.
+Often other species are found attached to the shells of other species, perhaps the most common being found attached to the genus Malleus.

 Uses

 Archaeological evidence indicates that people in Neolithic Europe were trading the shells of S. gaederopus to make bangles and other ornaments throughout much of the Neolithic period.
-The main use period appears to have been from around 5350 to 4200 BC.
+The main period of Neolithic use appears to have been from around 5350 to 4200 BC.
 The shells were harvested from the Aegean Sea, but were transported far into the center of the continent.
 In the LBK and Lengyel cultures, Spondylus shells from the Aegean Sea were worked into bracelets and belt buckles.
-Over time styles changed with the middle neolithic favouring generally larger barrel-shaped beads and the late neolithic smaller flatter and disk shaped beads.
+Over time styles changed with the middle Neolithic favouring generally larger barrel-shaped beads and the late Neolithic smaller favoring flatter and disk-shaped beads.
 Significant finds of jewelry made from Spondylus shells were made at the Varna Necropolis.
 During the late Neolithic the use of Spondylus in grave goods appears to have been limited to women and children.

-S. crassisquama is found off the coast of Colombia and Ecuador and has been important to Andean peoples since pre-Columbian times, serving as both an offering to the Pachamama and as currency.
-In fact, much like in Europe, the Spondylus shells also reached far and wide, as pre-Hispanic Ecuadorian peoples traded them with peoples as far north as present-day Mexico and as far south as the central Andes.
+S. crassisquama is found off the coast of Colombia and Ecuador and has been important to Andean peoples since pre-Columbian times, serving as both an offering to the fertility goddess Pachamama and as currency.
+In fact, much like in Europe, the trade in Spondylus shells also reached far and wide, as pre-Hispanic Ecuadorian peoples traded them with peoples as far north as present-day Mexico and as far south as the central Andes.
 The Moche people of ancient Peru regarded the sea and animals as sacred; they used Spondylus shells in their art and depicted Spondylus in effigy pots.
-Spondylus were also harvested from the Gulf of California and traded to tribes through Mexico and the American Southwest.
+Spondylus also were harvested from the Gulf of California and traded to tribes throughout Mexico and the American Southwest.

 Spondylus shells were the driving factor of trade within the Central Andes and were used in a similar manner to gold nuggets, copper hatches, coca, salt, red pepper, and cotton cloth.